Safe Computing Guide

 8. Never Open Attachments Unless You Are Expecting Them

 Email addresses can be easily “spoofed” or faked.
-They can appear to be VERY legitimate and from someone you trust and would expect email from.
+They can appear VERY legitimate and from someone you trust and would expect an email from.
 Please ensure you do NOT open attachments unless you are expecting them.
 If not, send a brand-new email to that person and ask if they sent you attachments.

-Attachments can appear very legitimate, but contain viruses or malware, so it’s important to be careful.
+Attachments can appear very legitimate but contain viruses or malware, so it’s important to be careful.

 9. Beware of Email and Phone Scams